 Avoid processed and fatty foods and alcohol

-OK, we first need to talk about foods and drinks that are among the most common culprits for slow digestion.
+OK, we first need to talk about foods and drinks that are among the most common causes of slow digestion.
 It goes without saying that the typical western diet might be one of your gut’s worst enemies.
 Yes, we are talking about ready-made meals, fast food and various popular snacks.
 Being high in sugar, salt, artificial additives and saturated fats, these foods are usually harder to digest as they are more likely to slow down your metabolism.
 They are basically robbed of nutrients, especially fiber that is needed for the regulation of the digestive processes.
 What is more, the high amounts of salt that many quick meals contain can dehydrate the digestive tract, which is a surefire way to the land of constipation.

 - processed foods (pretty much everything that comes in a box, such as microwave meals, snacks like potato chips and popcorn, cereal with tons of sugar, flavored nuts, margarine, ketchup etc.)